prodamspsites/Products.BrFieldsAndWidgets/Products/BrFieldsAndWidgets/README.txt

 Go to the 'Site Setup' page in the Plone interface and click on the 'Add/Remove Products' link.

 Choose the product **Brazilian Fields**, which should be under *Activated add-ons*, (check checkbox at its left side) and click the 'Deactivate' button.

 .. note:: You may have to empty your browser cache and save your resource
           registries in order to see the effects of the product installation.

 Sponsoring
 ----------

 Development of this product was sponsored by `Simples Consultoria
 <http://www.simplesconsultoria.com.br/>`_ customers, including (but not limited
 to):

     * `Rede Brasil Atual <http://www.redebrasilatual.com.br/>`_

     * `Essencis <http://www.essencis.com.br/>`_

     * Escola Sao Paulo

+    * Prodam SP

 Credits